gareaum/gareaum/README.md

 ## 🤖 Projects

+### 🦾 ROB550 ArmLab
+Worked with a 5-DOF robotic arm to develop autonomous manipulation capabilities.
+The project focused on integrating computer vision, kinematics, and path planning to enable the robot to detect and manipulate objects.

 ### 🔧 3D Printed Robotic Arm
 Designed and built a 6-DOF Arduino-based robotic arm to test algorithms on.

 ### ⚖️ Inverted Pendulum Control System
 Developed an **inverted pendulum platform** for testing and evaluating control algorithms for Boise State's robotic laboratory.

 ## 📫 Let's connect!
 🔗 LinkedIn: linkedin.com/in/michael-gareau